angular/angular/aio/content/guide/rx-library.md

 ### Common operators

-RxJS provides many operators (over 150 of them), but only a handful are used frequently.
-Here is a list of common operators; for usage examples, see  [RxJS 5 Operators By Example](https://github.com/btroncone/learn-rxjs/blob/master/operators/complete.md) in RxJS documentation.
+RxJS provides many operators, but only a handful are used frequently.
+For a list of operators and usage samples, visit the [RxJS API Documentation](https://rxjs-dev.firebaseapp.com/api).

 <div class="l-sub-section">
   Note that, for Angular apps, we prefer combining operators with pipes, rather than chaining.
 Chaining is used in many RxJS examples.